 Vanilla extract.
 This is where that delicious vanilla flavor will come from.

 Non-dairy milk.
 Just a few splashes are all you need to get your frosting smooth and creamy.
 Since we're using so little, you can use almost any variety, though I prefer to go with something unsweetened and unflavored.
 Soy milk, almond milk, and cashew milk are all great choices for this recipe.

 Powdered sugar.
 Look for powdered sugar that's organic, to ensure it's vegan.

 First your vegan butter needs to be brought up to room temperature, so you can whip it.
-If you forget to take it out of the fridge you can microwave it for a few seconds, but this isn’t ideal, because it usually heats unevenly and some inevitably melts.
-So try to remember to take it out a couple of hours in advance!
+Try to remember to take it out of the fridge a couple of hours in advance.
+If you forget, use this butter softening method to warm it up in a hurry.

 Now it's time to add your powdered sugar.
 You'll need to do this in increments, adding a bit at a time and beating each addition in before adding the next.
 I find 1 cup increments to be the perfect amount — much more than that and I'll usually end up covered in powdered sugar!